eyalno/revalio/serverlessWebApp-PaymentCheck/README.md

 This avoids S3 and CloudFront circular dependencies.

 ## Step 1: Deploy S3 and CloudFront Only
+make sure you are pointing to the right enviornment: echo $AWS_PROFILE echo $AWS_REGION

 Run inside the `terraform/` directory:

 ```